uclh-criu/test-uclh-research-discovery/_projects/uclh_cchic_s0/_02_appendix.md

 ##### 2011 Race Census figure in England and Wales

+These are the nationally reported ethnicity characteristics that we use for generating the synthetic data.

 | Ethnic Group                                                                                   | Population(%) |
 |------------------------------------------------------------------------------------------------|---------------|
 | Asian or Asian British: Bangladeshi | 1.1 |